 Artificial tears may be all you need to control mild dry eye symptoms.
 Some people need to put drops in several times a day, and some use them only once a day.

 Consider these factors when selecting an OTC product:

 - Preservative vs. nonpreservative drops.
 Preservatives are added to some eyedrops to prolong shelf life.
 You can use eyedrops with preservatives up to four times a day.
 But using the preservative drops more often can cause eye irritation.
 Nonpreservative eyedrops come in packages that contain multiple single-use vials.
-After you use a vial, you must throw it away.
+After you use a vial, you throw it away.
 If you rely on eyedrops more than four times a day, nonpreservative drops are safe.